Rally vs Allstar: The Modern Fleet Card Alternative

 Rally covers fleet and broader business spend in one place instead of splitting capabilities across different cards and add-ons.

-Core tasks work through channels drivers already use, which reduces rollout friction and day-to-day compliance issues.
+Core tasks work through channels drivers already have - WhatsApp, SMS, RFID, or the card itself - which reduces rollout friction.

 Built-in accounting automation